torryatco/Basilica/readme.md

 }
 ```

-We cannot see the text because we have added padding.
+(We cannot see the text because it is white and we have added padding.)

 Use transform to tweak the positioning:

 ```css
 header h1 {